-Fiscal year 2018 was another transformational year for Fossil.
-We saw significant challenges and disruptions to our business.
-Our management team responded strategically and embarked on a set of initiatives aimed at creating a smaller, yet more profitable company.
+Fiscal year 2019 was another challenging year for Fossil as we continued to see disruptions to our business.
+Our management team has been executing on a set of initiatives aimed at creating a smaller, yet more profitable company.
 These strategic initiatives included: driving growth in wearables across our portfolio of brands, leveraging our scale to lower supply chain costs, increasing digital capabilities, and continuing to transform the business through New World Fossil, our multi-year restructuring project.